“Alexa, kuki utumva Kinyarwanda?”

 Often, such large reams of voice data are proprietary, held by a few large for-profit corporations and used to train machine-learning algorithms.
 This makes it difficult for smaller developers, researchers and startups to get in on the voice-recognition technology game.

-Sign up for the Reasons to be Cheerful newsletter.To remedy this, in 2017, Mozilla, the non-profit tech company that created the Firefox internet browser, launched an open-source initiative called Common Voice.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.To remedy this, in 2017, Mozilla, the non-profit tech company that created the Firefox internet browser, launched an open-source initiative called Common Voice.
 Aimed at democratizing voice data, Common Voice makes it easy to donate your “voice” — your language, accent, intonations and speech patterns — to a publicly accessible database.

 Donating is simple.
 On Common Voice’s homepage, there are two options: “speak” and “listen.”
 Clicking on the former ushers contributors to a page where they can record audio samples.
 The contributor is given sentences to read aloud, with the option to play them back before submitting.
 The “listen” option allows participants to validate the accuracy of already donated voices on the platform.